-reduction is pursued which moves or ad
+Dependent on roadway length.
+Costs increase exponentially if pavement reduction is pursued which moves or adds curb and gutter.

-Pros
+Pros Cons

-┡ Slows traffic at mid-block locations
++ Slows traffic at mid-block locations - May require on-street parking re-

+moval

-┢ Keens drivers alert
++ Keeps drivers alert - Uncomfortable for bicyclists whom

-lds curb and gutter.

-May require on-street parking removal

-Uncomfortable for bicyclists whom may be sharing the travel lane
+may be sharing the travel lane

 - Snow removal impacts